playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-element-reference/index.md

 React's ability to persist data within a `useRef` allows us to create an index-based array to store our elements into.

-Using this array, we can then access the `0`th and last index (using `messages.length - 1`) to indicate the first and last element respectively.
+Using this array, we can then access the `0`th and last index (using `messages.length - 1`) to indicate the first and last element, respectively.

 ```jsx
 const messages = [